NVIDIA/context-aware-rag/docs/source/overview/features.md

 - Batch: This method performs summarization in two stages:
     - Batching: Groups together documents into batches and generates summaries for each batch.
     - Aggregation: Combines batch summaries using a secondary prompt (summary_aggregation).
+- Offline Summarization: Batch summarization summarizes as a batch of documents as soon as the batch is full while still receiving documents.
+Offline summarization on the other hand, summarizes the batches only when the user requests for it.
+- Summary Retriever: Retrieves documents between given start and end times and summarizes it based on the configured prompt.

 ## Alerts